erdikusdemir/smarthome-wifi-remote/README.md

 2. Clickable rotary encoder,
 3. 0.96" I2C 128x64 OLED display,
 4. Wemos battery shield,
-5. LIPO battery (under progress),
+5. LIPO battery,
 6. 3D printed enclosure (under progress),

 # Limitations:
-Only 4 items fit in screen.
-Page system will come soon.
+Number of item is fixed to 20 because of code restirictions.
+It can be changed inside the arduino code.
 Temperature controlling is possible but not configured yet.
-Battery level check and light sleep are not implemented yet.

 # Instructions:
 1.Connect your encoder pins as: